ys7yoo/PiTutorial/README.md

  * (Optional) Advanced: https://opentutorials.org/course/2708

 ## Exercise
-  * Make an account on github.com
+  * Make an account on github.com.
+  * Make a homepage linked with your github id on github.io.
+(See https://pages.github.com for steps.)
   * Make a repository for your lab codes.
-  * Make a repository for your team project
+  * Make a repository for your team project.

 ---